-Nancy Baum is health policy director at the Center for Health and Research Transformation (CHRT) in Ann Arbor, Michigan.
+Nancy Baum is health policy director at CHRT.
 She leads CHRT’s work developing and managing health policy projects in health care reform, health status improvement, access to health care, local public health, and behavioral health.
-Nancy has particular expertise in mental health policy and also leads CHRT’s growing portfolio of work in this area for the Michigan Department of Health and Human Services, the University of Michigan School of Public Health, the Detroit Wayne Mental Health Authority, the Community Mental Health Partnership of Southeast Michigan, the Washtenaw County Community Mental Health agency, and the Washtenaw County Sheriff’s Office.
+Nancy has deep expertise in the areas of mental health and substance use services, including coverage policy and provider payment in Medicaid and private insurance, workforce challenges and innovations, integrated care models and jail diversion programs.

 From 2010 – 2015, Nancy served as CHRT’s team lead for policy analytics, directing data analysis and developing public information to illuminate health care trends in Michigan and across the nation.
 Prior to her work at CHRT, Nancy was a research health science specialist at the Center for Excellence within the Department of Veterans Affairs Medical Center in Ann Arbor, where she supported a national evaluation of the primary care-mental health integration program.
 She also served as a lecturer both at the University of Michigan School of Public Health and at the Eastern Michigan University School of Health Sciences.
 And before moving to Michigan, Nancy worked as a policy analyst at the U.S. Department of Health and Human Services in Washington, D.C., where she reviewed major health care reform proposals, wrote Congressional testimony, and provided technical assistance to Congressional staff.